 Learning & Teaching ModesThis course uses a conventional lecture/tutorial delivery of material.
 Students are expected to spend time outside of these to attain the learning outcomes.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.There will be up to 42 contact hours throughout the course.
-Students are expected to spend approximately 100 hours of private study, preparing for tutorials, tests and exams.
-The project component is expected to take approximately 15 hours.
+Students are expected to spend approximately 100 hours of private study, preparing for tutorials, tests, quizzes and assignments.

 Learning Activities Summary